tkrabel/bamboolib/plugins/README.md

 - Are you __missing a special transformation__ in bamboolib?
 - Do you want to provide __custom transformations for your team__?

-Starting with version 1.3.0 bamboolib enables you to write custom transformation plugins.
+bamboolib enables you to quickly add plugins or even write your own plugins based on your specific needs.

 ## Get started